adobe/antialiased-cnns/README.md

 - As suggested by the official repository, AlexNet and VGG16 require lower learning rates of `0.01` (default is `0.1`).
 - VGG16_bn also required a slightly lower learning rate of `0.05`.
 - I train AlexNet on a single GPU (the network is fast, so preprocessing becomes the limiting factor if multiple GPUs are used).
 - Default batch size is `256`.
 Some extra memory is added for the antialiasing layers, so the default batchsize may no longer fit in memory.
-To get around this, we simply accumulate gradients over 2 smaller batches with flag `--ba 2`.
-You may find this useful, even for the default models, if you are training with smaller/fewer GPUs
+To get around this, we simply accumulate gradients over 2 smaller batches `-b 128` with flag `--ba 2`.
+You may find this useful, even for the default models, if you are training with smaller/fewer GPUs.
+It is not exactly identical to training with a large batch, as the batchnorm statistics will be computed with a smaller batch.

 ## (3) Make your own architecture more shift-invariant